nosbod18/wtk/README.md

     WtkDeleteWindow(window);
 }

 ```

 ## Building
-Simply add the files under `src/` to your project and list them in your build system.
+Simply add wtk.h and wtk.c to your project and list them in your build system.
 Be sure to link against `-lX11 -lGL` on Linux and `-framework Cocoa -framework OpenGL` on MacOS.

 `wtk` only supports MacOS and Linux right now as those are the platforms I use, but I want to get a Windows backend up and running at some point.